 What should water pressure gauge read on a boat?

-Water pressure gauges on boats should read within the range of 8 to 12 PSI unless the vessel is equipped with a high-power engine that can generate up to 30 PSI.
+Water pressure gauges on boat should read within the range of 8 to 12 PSI unless the vessel is equipped with a high-power engine that can generate up to 30 PSI.
 To ensure accurate readings, it is important to regularly check that the gauge is properly installed.